Family Medical Leave Act / FMLA Attorney in Chicago

 Another important aspect to keep in mind about FMLA is the qualifications for employers and employees.

-- Worked for employer for at least 12 months
+- Worked for the employer for at least 12 months

 - Worked at least 1250 hours within 12 months prior to taking leave

-These are the conditions mandated by FMLA; however, an employer may require more information such as certification from a doctor that FMLA leave is needed.
+These are the conditions mandated by the Family Medical Leave Act Law; however, an employer may require more information such as certification from a doctor that FMLA leave is needed.
 FMLA is limited to serious medical conditions and is not to be substituted for sick days, and an employer may request doctor certification for FMLA leave.

-With the complexities and intricacies associated with FMLA, employers are required to have an FMLA policy that complies with the law and sometimes aspects get missed, causing denial of FMLA leave or loss of employment.
-We are Werman Law have handled FMLA claims, and are well versed in its intricacies and complexities.
+With the complexities and intricacies associated with FMLA, employers are required to have an FMLA policy that complies with the law and sometimes aspects get missed, causing the denial of FMLA leave or loss of employment.
+The FMLA Lawyers at Werman Salas have handled FMLA claims, and are well versed in its intricacies and complexities.
 Let us help you understand your rights under FMLA and pursue your FMLA claim to your satisfaction.